mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 - [https://en.wikipedia.org/wiki/Grep](https://en.wikipedia.org/wiki/Grep)

-Let's use it in a very simple way to find all the lines in which Darwin mentions Patagonia
+Let's use it in a very simple way to find all the lines in which Darwin uses the term `handsome`

 ```
 grep handsome voyage_of_the_beagle.txt

 ```

-Lots listed!
-Might be worth using that `clear` command.

 Remember we can redirect the output of a command using `>`